zazaji/chrome-run-code/readme.md

 2. modify the `config.py` file in the backend directory to set TOKEN,and SAVE_PATH, etc.

 3. Navigate to the backend directory and install the required dependencies by running `pip install -r requirements.txt`.

-Then, run `sh run.sh` (Linux/Mac) or `run.cmd` (Windows) to run the server.
+4. Then, run `sh run.sh` (Linux/Mac) or `run.cmd` (Windows) to run the server.
 Please consider the security implications.

-4. Open Chrome and navigate to `chrome://extensions/`.
+5. Open Chrome and navigate to `chrome://extensions/`.

-5. Enable Developer Mode by toggling it on in the top right corner.
+6. Enable Developer Mode by toggling it on in the top right corner.

-6. Click on "Load unpacked" and select the directory where the extension is located.
+7. Click on "Load unpacked" and select the directory where the extension is located.

+8. Click on the extension, select option, configure the parameters, please refer to the configuration options below.

 ## Usage Instructions